 Business Statistics (BSTAT)

-Introduction to statistics, designed to prepare graduate students to become competent consumers of statistical information that they will encounter in their professional and personal lives.
+Introduction to statistical learning for business analytics, designed to prepare graduate students to become competent consumers of data analytics and statistical information that they will encounter in their professional and personal lives.
 Students should be able to perform basic statistical analyses and to think critically when interpreting statistical results.
-Topics include probability, random variables, sampling distributions, confidence intervals, tests of hypotheses, and simple regression.
-May not be counted as an MBA foundation course or elective.
-Prerequisite: MATH 1315.
+Topics include data visualization, spreadsheet analytics, descriptive statistics, probability, estimations, hypothesis testing, and simple regression.

 BSTAT 5303.
 QUANTITATIVE ANALYSIS.
 3 Hours.